smithwrinch/cc2_cw/week7/README.md

 ![](img/gan_t.png)
 \
 \
 I decided to try it on my own face.
-First with 200 iterations, then 1000 and then 1000 with a different starting vector.
+First with 200 iterations, then 1000 and then 1000 with a different starting vector and lower learning rate.

 #### Start Image 2 (from dataset)
 ![](img/m11.png)